Books written by MED alumni

 Eligibility and Admissions

+The M.E.D. program is aimed at qualified applicants with a graduate or undergraduate degree in architecture or other disciplines who exhibit a strong capacity for independent research.
 The main criterion for admission to the program is a well-defined research proposal for independent study that engages one or more of the study areas listed below.
-The proposal should outline a study plan that the candidate can accomplish in four academic terms with support by faculty available to students in the M.E.D. program.
-Students are chosen to be one in a collegial cohort that pursues rigorous inquiries with inventive methodologies.
-Prospective applicants may contact the M.E.D. director and attend a Q and A session held each fall.
+The proposal should outline a study plan that the candidate can accomplish in four academic terms with the faculty support available to students in the program.

-Areas of study
+Areas of Study

 Spatial Activism and Advocacy

-Developing documents and modes of organizing to support activist partners in the field; crafting an advocate’s voice for opinion and long-form journalism pieces that foreground spatial practices; studying the impacts of cultural persuasions on political climates.
+Developing documents and modes of organizing to support activist partners in the field, crafting an advocate’s voice for opinion and long-form journalism pieces that foreground spatial practices, studying the impacts of cultural persuasions on political climates.

 Design Ecologies